ihardlight/next-themes/next-contrasts/README.md

 <ContrastProvider attribute="class">
 ```

-Now, setting the contrast to "more" will set `class="more-contrast"` on the `html` element.
+Now, setting the contrast to "more" will set `class="high-contrast"` on the `html` element.

 ### Force page to a contrast